siddhartha-gadgil/DeptWeb/_seminars/2015/2015-7-24-tulasi-ram-reddy-a.md

 date: 2015-7-24
 speaker: "Tulasi Ram Reddy A"
 title: "On critical points of random polynomials and spectrum of certain products of Ginibre matrices."
 time: "11:00 AM"
-venue: "Lecture Hall I, Department of Mathematics"
+time: "Lecture Hall I, Department of Mathematics"
 ---
 In the first part we study critical points of random polynomials.
 We choose two deterministic sequences of complex numbers,